Android vs iOS Security: Introduction

 In the world of smartphone security, iOS and Android share some key features.
 Both use a concept known as “sandboxing,” which essentially means that apps run in their own separate spaces to prevent harmful software from affecting the whole system.

 When it comes to keeping your stored data safe, iOS automatically encrypts it.
-Android also offers this feature, but it’s not turned on by default; users have to enable it themselves through their settings.
+Android also offers this feature, but users must enable it themselves through their settings since it’s not turned on by default.

 Finally, both operating systems support the use of Virtual Private Networks (VPNs), which protect your data when you’re connected to the internet.
 This is especially important for mobile devices that frequently connect to public Wi-Fi networks.
-Not all VPN services are created equal, but top providers like NordVPN are known to offer strong security for both iOS and Android systems.
+Top providers like NordVPN offer strong security for both iOS and Android systems, even though not all VPN services are created equal.

 Android vs iOS Security: Tips For Businesses